-How To Make A Cheap Soaker Hose: 5 Easy Steps
+How To Make A Soaker Hose From A Garden Hose With 5 Easy Steps

-Making a soaker hose is easier than you think and it will help you keep your garden green!
+Making a soaker hose from a garden hose is easier than you think and it will help you keep your garden green!
 These steps will show you exactly how to save money and make your own.

 Need a garden watering system, but you're low on finances?

 Keeping a well-manicured and beautiful garden is not easy.
 It is not only time-consuming but also needs money and water.